TBD54566975/example-pfi-aud-usd-tbdex/README.md

 Run `npm run example-create-customer` to create a new "customer" DID (customer is called Alice, think of it as her wallet).

 Alice's private wallet info is stored in `alice.json`.
+Her public DID is stored in `alice-did.txt`.

 ## Step 4: Issue a sanctions check VC to "Alice"